The Land Before Time (film): Plot

-Later, Littlefoot meets a "bigmouth" (Saurolophus) named Ducky and a "flyer" (Pteranodon) named Petrie, who accompany him on his journey.
-Cera, who is attempting to find her own kind, finds the unconscious sharptooth inside a ravine and inadvertently wakes him up.
-She escapes and bumps into Littlefoot, Ducky, and Petrie; she tells them that the sharptooth is alive and pursuing them, but Littlefoot does not believe her.
-As Cera describes her encounter, she accidentally flings Ducky in the direction of a lone hatching "spiketail" (Stegosaurus), whom Ducky names "Spike" and inducts into the group.
-Seeking the Great Valley, they discover a cluster of trees, which is abruptly depleted by a herd of longnecks.
-Searching for remaining growth, they discover a single leaf-bearing tree, and obtain food by stacking up atop each other and pulling it down.
+Later Littlefoot meets a young "bigmouth" dinosaur named Ducky and a young "flyer" dinosaur named Petrie, themselves separated from their families during the earthshake, who accompany him on his journey.
+Looking for her own kind, Cera finds the unconscious sharptooth inside a ravine and inadvertently wakes him up.
+She escapes and bumps into Littlefoot, Ducky, and Petrie.
+While describing her encounter, she accidentally flings Ducky in the direction of a lone hatching "spiketail" egg, from which a male emerges; Ducky names the hatchling "Spike" and inducts him into the group.
+Seeking the Great Valley, they discover a cluster of trees, which is depleted by a herd of longnecks.
+Searching for remaining growth, they discover a single leaf-bearing tree, and obtain food by stacking atop each other and pulling it down.
 Cera remains aloof, but at nightfall, she and everyone else gravitate to Littlefoot's side for warmth and companionship.

-The next morning, they are attacked by the sharptooth, but they manage to escape through a tunnel that is too small for him to follow.
-Beyond this, they discover the landmarks mentioned by Littlefoot's mother.
-Before the volcanic range, a clash between Littlefoot's intention to follow his mother's directions and Cera's strong-willed insistence on going a different way results in a fight breaking out between them that causes the others to follow Cera, forcing Littlefoot to continue alone.
-However, when Ducky and Spike become endangered by lava and Petrie gets stuck in a tar pit, Littlefoot returns to rescue them.
-Cera gets ambushed by a pack of "domeheads" (Pachycephalosaurus) who are also living in the Mountains that Burn; the rest of the group pose as a tar monster, scaring away the domeheads and frightening Cera.
-When she realizes who it really is, Cera angrily leaves the group.
-It is not long, however, before it becomes clear that her pride had been wounded, as Cera is reluctant to admit that her stubbornness and selfishness nearly put others in danger.
+The next morning, they are attacked by the sharptooth but manage to escape through a tunnel which is too small for him to follow.
+They discover the landmarks mentioned by Littlefoot's mother.
+At the Mountains that Burn, a clash between Littlefoot's intention to follow his mother's directions and Cera's insistence on leaving the group results in a fight between them which causes the others to follow Cera, forcing Littlefoot to continue alone.
+When Ducky and Spike become endangered by lava, and Petrie gets stuck in a tar pit, Littlefoot returns to rescue them.
+Cera gets ambushed by a group of "domeheads" who live in the Mountains that Burn; the rest of the group pose as a tar monster, scaring away the domeheads and frightening Cera.
+After realizing who it really is, Cera angrily leaves the group and breaks down in tears, ashamed of her selfishness.
 Later, while crossing a pond, Petrie overhears the sharptooth nearby.
-The group devises a scheme to lure him to the pond and drown him in the deep side using a nearby boulder.
+The group devises a plan to lure him to the pond and drown him in the deep side using a nearby boulder.
 During the ensuing struggle, a draft from the sharptooth's nostrils enables Petrie to fly for the first time.